 - [24] Then Daniel went to Arioch, whom the king had appointed to execute the wise men of Babylon, and said to him, "Do not execute the wise men of Babylon.
 Take me to the king, and I will interpret his dream for him." - [25] Arioch took Daniel to the king at once and said, "I have found a man among the exiles from Judah who can tell the king what his dream means." - [26] The king asked Daniel (also called Belteshazzar), "Are you able to tell me what I saw in my dream and interpret it?" - [27] Daniel replied, "No wise man, enchanter, magician or diviner can explain to the king the mystery he has asked about, [28] but there is a God in heaven who reveals mysteries.
 He has shown King Nebuchadnezzar what will happen in days to come.
-Your dream and the visions that passed through your mind as you were lying in bed are these: - [29] "As Your Majesty was lying there, your mind turned to things to come, and the revealer of mysteries showed you what is going to happen.
-[30] As for me, this mystery has been revealed to me, not because I have greater wisdom than anyone else alive, but so that Your Majesty may know the interpretation and that you may understand what went through your mind. - [31] "Your Majesty looked, and there before you stood a large statue-an enormous, dazzling statue, awesome in appearance.
+Your dream and the visions that passed through your mind as you lay on your bed are these: - [29] "As you were lying there, O king, your mind turned to things to come, and the revealer of mysteries showed you what is going to happen.
+[30] As for me, this mystery has been revealed to me, not because I have greater wisdom than other living men, but so that you, O king, may know the interpretation and that you may understand what went through your mind. - [31] "You looked, O king, and there before you stood a large statue-an enormous, dazzling statue, awesome in appearance.
 [32] The head of the statue was made of pure gold, its chest and arms of silver, its belly and thighs of bronze, [33] its legs of iron, its feet partly of iron and partly of baked clay.
 [34] While you were watching, a rock was cut out, but not by human hands.
 It struck the statue on its feet of iron and clay and smashed them.
-[35] Then the iron, the clay, the bronze, the silver and the gold were all broken to pieces and became like chaff on a threshing floor in the summer.
+[35] Then the iron, the clay, the bronze, the silver and the gold were broken to pieces at the same time and became like chaff on a threshing floor in the summer.
 The wind swept them away without leaving a trace.
 But the rock that struck the statue became a huge mountain and filled the whole earth.

 [36] "This was the dream, and now we will interpret it to the king.
-[37] Your Majesty, you are the king of kings.
-The God of heaven has given you dominion and power and might and glory; [38] in your hands he has placed all mankind and the beasts of the field and the birds in the sky.
+[37] You, O king, are the king of kings.
+The God of heaven has given you dominion and power and might and glory; [38] in your hands he has placed mankind and the beasts of the field and the birds of the air.
 Wherever they live, he has made you ruler over them all.
 You are that head of gold.

-[39] "After you, another kingdom will arise, inferior to yours.
+[39] "After you, another kingdom will rise, inferior to yours.
 Next, a third kingdom, one of bronze, will rule over the whole earth.
 [40] Finally, there will be a fourth kingdom, strong as iron-for iron breaks and smashes everything-and as iron breaks things to pieces, so it will crush and break all the others.
 [41] Just as you saw that the feet and toes were partly of baked clay and partly of iron, so this will be a divided kingdom; yet it will have some of the strength of iron in it, even as you saw iron mixed with clay.
 [42] As the toes were partly iron and partly clay, so this kingdom will be partly strong and partly brittle.
 [43] And just as you saw the iron mixed with baked clay, so the people will be a mixture and will not remain united, any more than iron mixes with clay.